biorack/simile/README.md

 # SIMILE

-SIMILE (Significant Interrelation of MS/MS Ions via Laplacian Embedding) is a Python library for pairwise alignment of fragmentation spectra with significance estimation and is robust to multiple differences in chemical structure.
+SIMILE (Significant Interrelation of MS/MS Ions via Laplacian Embedding) is a Python library for interrelating fragmentation spectra with significance estimation and is robust to multiple differences in chemical structure.
 [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2021.02.24.432767v1)

 ### New in V2:
-- Substitution matrices are now officially similarity matrices because they are now always symmetric
 - Precursor-based neutral loss difference counts can be used in addition to the original MZ difference counts
-- Maximum weight matching is available in addition to the original monotonic alignment method
+- Maximum weight matching is used instead of original monotonic alignment method with improved performance
+- Gap penalties to further improve significance estimation
+- Multiple macthing in addition to original pairwise matching for fragment centric analyses
+- MUCH faster mass delta counting and significance testing
+- Matching ions report summarizing all scores and mass deltas with metadata

 ![SIMILE Flow](SimileFig1Vert.png "SIMILE")

-## Features
-- Generate ~~substitution~~ similarity matrices interrelating fragment ions and neutral losses in fragmention spectra
-(Just like how substitution matrices interrelate amino acids in protein sequences!)

-- Align/match and score fragmentation spectra according to the ~~substitutability~~ similarity of their fragment ions and neutral losses

-- Calculate the significance of aligned/matched fragmentation spectra

-- BONUS: Less than ~~200~~ 230 lines of intelligible code!

 ## Installation